Swallow-tailed nightjar: Breeding

 The swallow-tailed nightjar's breeding season has not been defined though it appears to include August and September.
 The one nest that has been described in detail was a depression in the ground lined with dried leaves and dead twigs and cntained one egg.
 (This contrasts with those of many other nightjars, which lay eggs on bare ground.)

 Vocalization

 The swallow-tailed nightjar's song has been described as "unmistakable and beautiful ... a vibrating worr-r-r-e-e-e-e-e-r, at first sliding up, then dropping down", and is sung from the ground.
 It also makes "a liquid, rising pwip, and a musical mellow stuttered whistle when agitated".

-Status
+Conservation status

 The IUCN has assessed the swallow-tailed nightjar as being of Least Concern.
 Though its population has not been quantified, it is believed stable.
 No immediate threats have been identified though deforestation might be in the future.